Skip to main content

 Student Engagement: The extent, and manner in which, the event or activity will actively engage students in the campus theme.

-Student Learning: The extent to which students will learn more about Mental Health and Wellness through this event or activity, and whether some method is included to assess this learning.
+Student Learning: The extent to which students will learn more about Community and Belongingness through this event or activity, and whether some method is included to assess this learning.

 Budget: The size of the event budget and the extent to which the budget appears to be sufficient to support a successful event, and the presence of alternative funding sources to close any budget gap.